adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 # Persistent Democracy
 # can solve all these problems

-- make cooperation efficient, maybe even provably optimally
+- make cooperation efficient, maybe provably optimally
 - make direct democracy possible
-- efficiently decide ownership of all resources
+- efficiently negogiate ownership of all resources
 - allow cooperatives to finally live up to their full potential
-- scale society as big as communication and travel allow
+- scale democratic society as big as communication and travel allow

 ---